 Minimum Qualifications EDUCATION AND EXPERIENCE

-- Ensures staff compliance with City and mandated safety rules, regulations, and protocols.
+- Observes and complies with all City and mandated safety rules, regulations, and protocols

 LICENSES AND CERTIFICATIONS